psychedelic2007/Cognate/README.md

 **Map the labs you are considering, then find where you actually fit.**

-Landscape is a local-first research career tool.
+CogNate is a local-first research career tool.
 You add labs you might join, build a profile from your CV or publication record, and get an interactive map that scores each lab on shared ground, what you would uniquely contribute, what you would learn, and whether the work aligns with where you want to go next.

 Everything runs on your machine.
 Lab and profile extraction uses a local LLM through [Ollama](https://ollama.com/) by default.
 Your data never leaves your computer unless you choose to call an external API or OpenAlex for publication lookup.

 ---

-## Why Landscape exists
+## Why CogNate exists

 Choosing a lab is usually done with gut feel and pairwise comparison: read a few websites, compare yourself to one group at a time, and hope the overlap you noticed is the overlap that matters.

 That misses three things a network can see:

 1. **Scarcity** — a skill that 12 of 15 labs already have is table stakes, not leverage.
 Only a map of many labs knows which of your strengths are actually rare.
 2. **Intent vs. history** — a broad publication record makes every lab look plausible.
-Landscape separates what you have done from what you want to do next.
+CogNate separates what you have done from what you want to do next.
 3. **Portfolio risk** — the top five labs on a ranked list are often near-duplicates.
-Landscape builds a diversified shortlist, not just a sorted list.
+CogNate builds a diversified shortlist, not just a sorted list.

 ---